razvy942/Anime-streaming-app/README.md

 # Build
-In order to build and test simply open a terminal in the root directory and type npm run build.
+In order to build and test simply open a terminal in the root directory and type ```npm run build```.